Horror film: Psychological effects

 In a study done by Uri Hasson et al., brain waves were observed via functional magnetic resonance imaging (fMRI).
 This study used the inter-subject correlation analysis (ISC) method of determining results.
 It was shown that audience members tend to focus on certain facets in a particular scene simultaneously and tend to sit as still as possible while watching horror films.

-In another study done by John Greene & Glenn Sparks, it was found that the audience tends to experience the excitation transfer process (ETP) which causes a physiological arousal in audience members.
+In another study done by John Greene and Glenn Sparks, it was found that the audience tends to experience the excitation transfer process (ETP) which causes a physiological arousal in audience members.
 The ETP refers to the feelings experienced immediately after an emotion-arousing experience, such as watching a horror film.
 In this case, audience members' heart rate, blood pressure and respiration all increased while watching films with violence.
 Audience members with positive feedback regarding the horror film have feelings similar to happiness or joy felt with friends, but intensified.
 Alternatively, audience members with negative feedback regarding the film would typically feel emotions they would normally associate with negative experiences in their life.

 Only about 10% of the American population enjoy the physiological rush felt immediately after watching horror films.
 The population that does not enjoy horror films could experience emotional fallout similar to that of PTSD if the environment reminds them of particular scenes.

 A 2021 study suggested horror films that explore grief can provide psychological benefits to the bereaved, with the genre well suited to representing grief through its genre conventions.